owings1/pytableaux/doc/logics/fde.rst

     Notes
     =====

-    Some notable features of FDE include:
+    Some notable features of L{FDE} include:

     * No logical truths.
 The means that the Law of Excluded Middle :s:`A V ~A`, and the Law of Non-Contradiction :s:`~(A & ~A)` fail, as well as Conditional Identity :s:`A $ A`.

     * Failure of Modus Ponens, Modus Tollens, Disjunctive Syllogism, and other Classical validities.

     * DeMorgan laws are valid, as well as Conditional Contraction (:s:`A $ (A $ B)` implies :s:`A $ B`).

     References
     ==========

     * Beall, Jc, et al. `Possibilities and Paradox`_: An Introduction to Modal and Many-valued Logic.
 United Kingdom, Oxford University Press, 2003.

     * Priest, Graham. `An Introduction to Non-Classical Logic`_: From If to Is.
       Cambridge University Press, 2008.